Introduction

 Description

-A global technology company implemented a project to improve the energy efficiency of its data centres.
+A global technology company undertook a project to optimise the energy efficiency of its data centres.
 The project involved:

 - Installing advanced cooling systems with AI-driven temperature control